-This document, together with the Plan Adoption Agreement as completed and adopted by the Employer, sets forth the flexible compensation plan, hereinafter referred to as the "Plan."
+This document, together with the Plan Adoption Agreement as completed and adopted by the Employer, sets forth the Flexible Compensation Plan, hereinafter referred to as the "BESTflexSM Plan" or the "Plan."
 The purpose of the Plan is to furnish Participants an opportunity to receive certain nontaxable benefits provided by the Employer in lieu of taxable compensation.